Back to California

 Coordinated Processing for Hospital Applications

-AB-2527 requires the State Department of Public Health and the Department of Health Care Access and Information to coordinate their review processes for hospital applications that need approval from both departments.
+The bill requires the State Department of Public Health and the Department of Health Care Access and Information to coordinate their actions when reviewing hospital applications that need approval from both departments.

 What This Bill Does

-• Requires the State Department of Public Health and the Department of Health Care Access and Information to coordinate and act concurrently in reviewing hospital applications requiring approval from both departments, as specified.
+• Requires the State Department of Public Health and the Department of Health Care Access and Information to coordinate and act concurrently in the review and processing of any hospital application requiring approval from both departments, as specified.

 Who It Names or Affects